waynedovey/GitOps-Workshop/chapter3/Chapter 3- CI-CD with Tekton Pipelines.md

-# Chapter 4: CI/CD with Tekton Pipelines
+# Chapter 3: CI/CD with Tekton Pipelines
-Chapters 2 and 3 of this book discussed the basics of application packaging with Kustomize, Helm Charts, and Operators.
-They also discussed how to handle images and all the metadata required for working with Kubernetes.

 This chapter discusses how to integrate complex tasks, such as building and deploying applications, into Kubernetes using [Tekton][1].
 Continuous integration and continuous development (CI/CD) are represented in Tekton as *pipelines* that combine all the steps you need to accomplish what you want.
 And Tekton makes it easy to write a general pipeline that you can adapt to many related tasks.

 ## Tekton and OpenShift Pipelines